ethanbergstrom/Croze/README.md

 [![CI](https://github.com/ethanbergstrom/Croze/actions/workflows/CI.yml/badge.svg)](https://github.com/ethanbergstrom/Croze/actions/workflows/CI.yml)

 # Croze
-Croze is a simple PowerShell Crescendo wrapper for HomeBrew
+Croze is a simple PowerShell Crescendo wrapper for Homebrew

 ## Requirements
-In addition to PowerShell 7+ and an Internet connection on a Windows machine, [HomeBrew](https://brew.sh/) must also be installed.
+In addition to PowerShell 7+ and an Internet connection on a Windows machine, [Homebrew](https://brew.sh/) must also be installed.

 ## Install Croze
 ```PowerShell